-- Evidence of teaching effectiveness as demonstrated on peer teaching evaluations.
-Peer teaching evaluations are weighted heavily in the overall assessment of teaching quality. - Evidence of teaching effectiveness as demonstrated on student evaluations, interpreted cautiously and with recognition of known biases and limitations of student evaluations.
-[4] - Delivery of teacher training workshops aimed at supporting the development of faculty and graduate students - Creation of, or involvement in experiential- or service-learning programs that foster civic engagement or engagement with the local community
+- Number and variety of courses taught in service of meeting the department's teaching mission - Participation in activities aimed at improving and revising course content or methods, etc - Evidence of teaching effectiveness as demonstrated on peer teaching evaluations.
+Peer teaching evaluations are weighted heavily in the overall assessment of teaching quality. - Student evaluations.
+Given known biases and limitations of student evaluations, these are interpreted cautiously and weighted relatively less than other factors. - Delivery of teacher training workshops aimed at supporting the development of faculty and graduate student - Creation of, or involvement in experiential- or service-learning programs that foster civic engagement or engagement with the local community